gesen2egee/prodigy-plus-schedule-free/README.md

 In some scenarios, it can be advantageous to freeze Prodigy's adaptive stepsize after a certain number of steps.
 This can be controlled via the `prodigy_steps` settings.
 [It's been suggested that all Prodigy needs to do is achieve "escape velocity"](https://arxiv.org/pdf/2409.20325) in terms of finding a good LR, which it usually achieves after ~25% of training, though this is very dependent on batch size and epochs.

 This setting can be particularly helpful when training diffusion models, which have very different gradient behaviour than what most optimisers are tuned for.
-Prodigy in particular will increase the LR forever.
+Prodigy in particular will increase the LR forever if it is not stopped or capped in some way (usually via a decaying LR scheduler).